-Question from Amanda: My Toshiba Satellite P845-S4200 laptop has started acting really weird.
-If I open the lid past half way the screen goes black just like I turned it off.
+If I open the lid past half way the screen goes black just like I had turned it off.
 The computer is still running though.

-1 – Yes, your laptop can easily be fixed by having the cable replaced at your local computer repair shop.
+1 – Yes, your laptop can be fixed by having the cable replaced by your local computer repair shop.